 The proposed solution

-The project is funded by the National Institute for Health Research through a Programme Grant for Applied Research (RP-PG-0618-20003) awarded to South London and Maudsley NHS Trust.
-The programme is being delivered across three sites (King’s College London, the University of Southampton and the University of Nottingham) and through a number of NHS Trusts.
+The project is funded by the National Institute for Health Research (NIHR) through a Programme Grant for Applied Research (RP-PG-0618-20003) awarded to South London and Maudsley NHS Trust.
+OPTIMA is a multi-site project, with the programme being delivered across three sites (King’s College London, the University of Southampton, and the University of Nottingham) and through a number of NHS Trusts.

 STEPS visual design and digital implementation was completed by TOAD, with funding provided to Professor Edmund Sonuga-Barke by the South London & Maudsley NHS Trust.
 Videos were produced by Eyewitness Productions Ltd. funded by Solent NHS Trust.